awolden/brakes/README.md

 brakes
 ===

-A circuit breaker pattern for nodejs.
+Brakes is a circuit breaker library for Node.
 A circuit breaker provides latency and fault protection for distributed systems.
-Brakes will monitor your outgoing requests, and will trip an internal circuit if it begins to detect that the remote service is beginning to fail.
+Brakes will monitor your outgoing requests, and will trip an internal circuit if it begins to detect that the remote service is failing.
+Circuit protection allows you to redirect requests to sane fallbacks, and back-off the downstream services so they can recover.
 This module is largely based on Netflix's [Hystrix](https://github.com/Netflix/Hystrix)

 **Requires Node 4.2.0 or higher**